zachpino/mixed-reality-storytelling/week08/README.md

 Begin work on your brief choice, and get me questions ASAP via email.

-In particular, aim to have narrowed your direction, and bring in a storyboard and some raw materials to work with during class next week.
-Assume next week is dedicated to art direction and aesthetics work.
+In particular, aim to have narrowed your direction, and bring in a partial storyboard and some raw materials to work with during class next week.
+Assume next week is dedicated to art direction and aesthetics work, as well as model building.
+Worktime!